Wali05/shpstr-cptest/README.md

-# 🛡️ Shopstr Payment Escrow System Competency Test
+# 🛡️ Shopstr Competency Test

 A Next.js application for secure payment escrow using Bitcoin technologies, enabling trustless transactions between buyers and merchants with Nostr messaging and dispute resolution.